07 January 2022: Meta-Analysis

 25. Higgins JP, Altman DG, Sterne JA: Cochrane Handbook for Systematic Reviews of Interventions Version 5.1.0 (updated March 2011)

-26. Deeks JJ, Higgins JPT, Altman DGon behalf of the Cochrane Statistical Methods Group: Cochrane, 2017
+26. Deeks JJ, Higgins JPT, Altman DGon behalf of the Cochrane Statistical Methods Group, Chapter 9: Analysing data and undertaking meta-analyses: Cochrane, 2017

 29. McMaster University(developed by Evidence Prime): GRADEpro GDT.
 Version, 2015, Hamilton (ON), McMaster University (developed by Evidence Prime)